UhhhAaron/SaladBind/MINERS.md

 ### lolMiner

-lolMiner supports Ethash, Etchash, beamv3 and EQUI144_5 (Bitcoin Gold).
-It has a fee of 0.75% on Ethash and Etchash, and 1% on beamv3 and EQUI144_5.
+lolMiner supports EQUI144_5 (Bitcoin Gold).
+It has a fee of 1%.

 Supported OS: Windows, Linux